mattmc3/zsh-safe-rm/README.md

 # zsh-safe-rm
-ZSH Plugin to add safe-rm functionality so that `rm` will put files in the trash.
+ZSH plugin to add safe-rm functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.

 Installable with:
 - [zgen](https://github.com/tarjoilija/zgen): `zgen load mattmc3/zsh-safe-rm`